SpectraL519/cpp-gl/docs/graph_elements.md

 ## The edge class

-The `edge_descriptor` class represents an edge between two vertices in the graph, with optional properties and support for both directed and undirected edges.
+The `edge_descriptor` class represents an edge between two vertices $(u, v)$ in the graph, with optional properties and support for both directed and undirected edges.
 This class is designed to work within the `Graph` class, handling relationships between vertex descriptors and providing a flexible interface for edge manipulation, comparison, and output.

 By default, the `edge_descriptor` class does not carry any properties and assumes the edge is directed.
 However, these can be customized by passing appropriate types for the template parameters `DirectionalTag` and `Properties`.